paxdotdev/pax/README.md

-# Pax
+# Pax Engine

-Pax is a user interface engine for native apps & websites.
+Build extremely fast user interfaces that run anywhere.

-Write application logic in TypeScript or Rust while declaring content & behavior in Pax's JSX-inspired user interface description language.
+Write application logic in Rust (or TypeScript, coming soon) — declare your user interface in Pax's user interface description language.

-Pax compiles into native desktop/mobile apps and WebAssembly-driven web apps.
-It's very fast and very lightweight.
+Pax compiles into native desktop/mobile apps, WebAssembly-driven sites, and embeddable universal UI components.

 ## What's in this repo?

  - The Pax compiler and an implementation of the Pax user interface description language
  - Native renderers + runtimes for iOS, macOS, and browsers/WebAssembly
+ - Layout and animation engine for responsive positioning and expressive user interactions
- - Language bindings for supported programming languages, currently only Rust
+ - Language bindings for supported programming languages: Rust is supported today; TypeScript is coming soon.
+If you want support for another host programming language, please file an issue.
  - Pax's CLI for compiling and managing projects
+ - Pax's standard library of reusable UI components like `Text`, `TextBox`, and `Button`; vector drawing primitives like `Rectangle`, `Path`, and `Group`; responsive layouts via `Stacker`, clipping via `Frame`, and scrolling via `Scroller`.
  - Example projects

 ## Status